Photography by Jeff Hunt

 There's an unused square block in the Portola District that's Ground Zero in the fight over land in San Francisco.

-In this podcast, we learn all about the Greenhouse Project.
+In Part 1, we learn all about the Greenhouse Project.
 Volunteer Caitlyn Galloway shares some of the history of the block bordered by Woolsey, Bowdoin, Wayland, and Hamilton streets as well as the efforts underway to reclaim the area as a green space in The City's southeast side.

 Then we hear about Caitlyn's life and how she got to this moment.
 She was born in Union City and raised there and in Livermore, where she went to high school.
 Her extended family has been in the East Bay for several generations.